-[§]LEAR project-team, INRIA Grenoble Rhône-Alpes, Laboratoire Jean Kuntzmann, CNRS, Univ.
-Grenoble Alpes, France of text and images makes use of canonical correlation analysis (CCA) [19].
+[§]LEAR team, INRIA Grenoble Rhône-Alpes, Paris, France

+sponds to fixed language templates such as: $\langle \text{Object, Action, Scene} \rangle$.
+Much of the work on joint representations of text and images makes use of canonical correlation analysis (CCA) [19].
 This approach has first been used to perform image retrieval based on text queries by Hardoon et al. [17], who learn a kernelized version of CCA to rank images given text.
-It has been extended to semi-supervised scenarios [42], as well as to the multi-view setting [14].
+It has been extended to semi supervised scenarios [41], as well as to the multi-view setting [14].
 All these methods frame the problem of image captioning as a retrieval task [18, 33].
-Recently, there has also been an important amount of work on joint models for images and text using deep learning (e.g. [12, 23, 28, 43]).
+Recently, there has also been an important amount of work on joint models for images and text using deep learning (e.g., [12, 23, 28]).

 There has been much less work on joint representations for text and video.
-A dataset of cooking videos with associated textual descriptions is used to learn joint representations of those two modalities in [37].
-The problem of video description is framed as a machine translation problem in [38], while a deep model for descriptions is proposed in [8].
+A dataset of cooking videos with associated textual descriptions is used to learn joint representations of those two modalities in [36].
+The problem of video description is framed as a machine translation problem in [37], while a deep model is proposed in [8].
 Recently, a joint model of text, video and speech has also been proposed [29].
-Textual data such as scripts, has been used for automatic video understanding, for example for action recognition [26, 31].
-Subtitles and scripts have also often been used to guide person recognition models (e.g. [6, 36, 44]).
+Textual data (such as scripts), has been used for automatic video understanding, for example for action recognition [26, 31].
+Subtitles and scripts have also often been used to guide person recognition models (e.g., [6, 35, 42]).

 The temporal structure of videos and scripts has been used in several papers.
-In [7], an action label is associated with every temporal interval of the video while respecting the order given by some annotations (see [36] for related work).
-The problem of aligning a large text corpus with video is addressed in [45].
+In [7], an action label is associated with every temporal interval of the video while respecting the order given by an annotation sequence (see [35] for related work).
+The problem of aligning a large text corpus with video is addressed in [43].
 The authors propose to match a book with its television adaptation by solving an alignment problem.
-This problem is however very different from ours, since the alignment is based only on character identities.
-The temporal ordering of actions, e.g., in the form of Markov models or action grammars, has been used to constrain action prediction in videos [25, 27, 39].
+The setting is however very different from ours, since the alignment is based on character identities only.
+The temporal ordering of actions, e.g., in the form of Markov models or action grammars, has been used to constrain action prediction in videos [25, 27, 38].
 Spatial and temporal constraints have also been used in the context of group activity recognition [1, 24].
-Similarly to our work, [47] uses a quadratic objective under time warping constraints.
-However it does not provide a convex relaxation, and proposes an alternate optimization method instead.
-Time warping problems under constraints have been studied in other vision tasks, especially to address the challenges of large scale data [35].

 The model we propose in this work is based on discriminative clustering, a weakly supervised framework for partitioning data.
-Contrary to standard clustering techniques, it uses a discriminative cost function [2, 16] and it has been used in image co-segmentation [20, 21], object colocalization [22], person identification in video [6, 36], and alignment of labels to videos [7].
+Contrary to standard clustering techniques, it uses a discriminative cost function [2, 16] and it has been used in image co-segmentation [20, 21], object colocalization [22], person identification in video [6, 35], and alignment of labels to videos [7].

 Contrary to [7], for example, our work makes use of continuous text representations.
 Vectorial models for words are very convenient when working with heterogeneous data sources.
 Simple sentence representations such as bags of words are still frequently used [14].
 More complex word and sentence representations can also be considered.
 Simple models trained on a huge corpus [32] have demonstrated their ability to encode useful information.
 It is also possible to use different embeddings, such as the posterior distribution over latent classes given by a hidden Markov model trained on the text [15].